Pyramid Lake (Los Angeles County, California)

-Pyramid Lake is a reservoir formed by Pyramid Dam on Piru Creek in the eastern San Emigdio Mountains, near Castaic, Southern California.
+Pyramid Lake is a reservoir formed by Pyramid Dam on Piru Creek in the eastern Topatopa Mountains, near Castaic, Southern California.
 It is a part of the West Branch California Aqueduct, which is a part of the California State Water Project.
 Its water is fed by the system after being pumped up from the San Joaquin Valley and through the Tehachapi Mountains.